fdosruiz/packetjs/README.md

 ## Typescript

-PacketJS-DI is built on top of [TypeScript](https://www.typescriptlang.org/) and supports TypeScript projects.
-This section will describe how to use PacketJS-DI with TypeScript and Generic Types.
+Packet.js is built on top of [TypeScript](https://www.typescriptlang.org/) and supports TypeScript projects.
+This section will describe how to use Packet.js with TypeScript and Generic Types.

 ### `get<T>(key, options)`